From equality to diversity -- bottom-up approach for hierarchy growth: Analytical and numerical results for hierarchy growth

-Based on system behaviour in time, especially on the fact that for fixed values of parameters $n$, $\mu$, $d$ there are limited values of quantities describing the system, in the following part of the paper we focus on their analytical description.
+Based on the system behaviour in time, especially on the fact that for fixed values of the parameters $n$, $\mu$, $d$ after the transition period there are stationary values of the macroscopic system observables, in the following part of the paper we focus on their analytical description.